Pediatric Surgeon: Job Description & Career Info

 Career and Economic Outlook

-The surgical field will continue to grow; the U.S. Bureau of Labor Statistics (www.bls.gov) predicts a 18% rate of growth over the 2012-2022 decade for all physicians and surgeons, with jobs in children's hospitals and medical centers continually available.
+The surgical field will continue to grow; the U.S. Bureau of Labor Statistics (BLS) predicts 18% growth in job opportunities for all physicians and surgeons over the 2012-2022 decade, with jobs in children's hospitals and medical centers continually available.
 Qualified surgeons, including pediatric surgeons, are particularly in demand in rural and low-income areas of the country, where medical resources are fewer.
+The median yearly compensation for general surgeons was $367,885 in 2012, per the BLS.

 Alternate Career Options